 You’ve cut through the tile and hit the wall surface without creating any damage.
 You can breathe a sigh of relief now.
 You’re almost there; all you need to do now is bore through the wall and then mount the accents.

 Keep drilling slowly to avoid crashing into the wall surface.
-If the wall is blown apart, your anchor will not hold properly, and the accents will be loose.
+If this happens, your anchor will not hold properly, and the accents will be loose.
 You might change the drill bit if you feel that the one you’re using is not that effective.
-The secret, however, is to keep the drill slow and steady and you’ll be able to bore a hole even with a drill bit for tile.
+The secret, however, is to keep the drill slow and steady and you’ll be able to bore a hole even with a drill bit meant for tile.

-Step 7: Kick Back and Relax: You’ve Just Learned How to Drill through Tile
+Step 7: Now You Know How to Drill Through Tile

 Take a step back and admire the result.
 You can even give yourself a pat on the back.
-You did well.
-No, scratch that!
 You did amazing!
-Now, you are prepared to tackle the next project from start to end with more confidence.
-Take a look at at how to use the RUBI wet drill bits:
+Now you are prepared to tackle the next project from start to finish with more confidence.
+Take a look at at how to use the RUBI wet drill bits.

 There are a few main takeaways you should remember about how to drill through tile.
-First of all, you need to have the right tool.
+First, you need to have the right tools.
 Without the appropriate drill bit for the job, the chances of screwing up increase significantly.
-Secondly, you need to be patient.
+Second, you need to be patient.
 Drilling holes through tile isn’t a race.
 You need to take your time and drill through the tile slowly and steadily.
 Also, don’t forget to keep everything cool.
 Overheating is one of the main factors that cause the tile to crack.

 Last but not least, you need to be persistent.
 With practice, this task will only get simpler and drilling through tile will no longer be something that makes your heart drop to your stomach.

-Know more tips on how to drill through tile?
-Did I miss something?
-Let me know in your comments below!
+Want to know more tips on how to drill through tile?
+Did we miss something?
+Let us know in the comments below!